pchapin/scr/README.md

-The scr Screen Handling Library
+The Scr Screen Handling Library
 ===============================

-This folder contains the scr library.
-See the scr documentation for more information about the nature and scope of this project.
+This folder contains the Scr library.
+See the Scr documentation for more information about the nature and scope of this project.
 Here are a few issues to keep in mind.

+1. Scr is intended to be compiled as C++98 (as required by Open Watcom).

-1. It is intended for scr to be compiled with Visual C++ on Windows, with Open Watcom on (16 bit) DOS, Windows, and OS/2, and with Code::Blocks or Makefiles (with gcc) on Linux.
+1. It is intended for Scr to be compiled with Visual C++ on Windows, with Open Watcom on (16 bit) DOS, Windows, and OS/2, and with Code::Blocks or Makefiles (with gcc) on Linux.

 2. This folder contains a VC++ solution file, Open Watcom build control files for WMAKE, a Makefile for GNU Make, and a Code::Blocks project file.

-3. The scr library is documented using doxygen.
+3. The Scr library is documented using doxygen.

 When adding or removing modules from this library you should: